Contingencyplana/storybook_archipelago/minigame_structure.md

 │           └── subtaskmap.md          # 🧱 Checklist of what’s implemented/tested
 ```

-This file layout balances:
+This node layout balances:

 - 🔁 Player input handling
 - 📖 Narrative and camouflage
 - 🧪 Full test support
-- 🧠 System-level routing and orchestration
+- 🧠 Recursive routing, orchestration, and state flow
 - 🧱 Recursive introspection and automation

 Each file has a **singular, canonical purpose**.